Oil changes are critical when it comes to your vehicle’s well being and reliability.

 Crankcase vapor can be a real issue, especially with cheap engine oil.

-Massive carbon build up on the back of the intake valves is mainly an issue that occurs when hot crankcase oil vapor slowly condenses and builds up into hard carbon deposits over time.
+Massive carbon build up on the back of the intake valves occurs when hot crankcase oil vapor slowly condenses and builds up into hard carbon deposits over time.

 Direct injected engines no longer have the back of the intake valve cleaned by the spray of a traditional injector.

 Drive over the service interval with cheap oil and bad filters?